postcss/autoprefixer/README.md

 }
 ```

-If some prefixes was generated in wrong way, please create issue on GitHub.
+If some prefixes were generated in wrong way, please create issue on GitHub.

-But if you didn’t need Autoprefixer in some part of your CSS and you understand
-why it is a best solution, you can use control comments to disable Autoprefixer.
+But if you do not need Autoprefixer in some part of your CSS, you can use control comments to disable Autoprefixer.

 ```css
 a {